 - Add eggs and mix well

 - Mash bananas with a potato masher or a fork until the consistency of chunky applesauce.
-Add the puree to the butter along with 2 eggs, mixing until well blended.
+Add the puree to the butter along with the eggs, mixing until well blended.
 Add vanilla.

 - In a separate bowl, whisk together dry ingredients.
 Add dry ingredients to wet ingredients mixing well.